Model-based clustering in simple hypergraphs through a stochastic blockmodel: A stochastic blockmodel for hypergraphs

 \textit{Random initialization}: This naive method involves drawing each $(\tau_{iq})_{1 \leq q \leq Q}$ uniformly from $(0, 1)$ for every node $i$ and normalizing the vector $\tau_i$.

-\textit{``Soft'' spectral clustering}: We utilize Algorithm 1 from \cite{ghos:dukk:17:aos} combined with soft $k$-means.
+\textit{``Soft'' spectral clustering}: We utilize Algorithm 1 from \cite{ghos:dukk:17:aos} combined with soft \texttt{$k$-means}.
 In this approach, we compute a hypergraph Laplacian and construct the column matrix $X$ consisting of its leading $Q$ orthonormal eigenvectors.
 The rows of $X$ are then normalized to have unit norm \citep[following steps 1 to 3 in Algorithm 1 from][]{ghos:dukk:17:aos}.
-We subsequently perform a soft $k$-means algorithm on the rows of $X$ to obtain $\tau_{iq}$, which represents the posterior probability of node $i$ belonging to cluster $q$.
+We subsequently perform a soft \texttt{$k$-means} algorithm on the rows of $X$ to obtain $\tau_{iq}$, which represents the posterior probability of node $i$ belonging to cluster $q$.

 \textit{Graph-component absolute spectral clustering}: This strategy focuses on edges in the hypergraph ($m=2$) and the corresponding adjacency matrix.
 We apply the absolute spectral clustering method \citep{rohe:chat:yu:11} to this adjacency matrix.
+The absolute spectral clustering method introduces a graph Laplacian with both positive and negative eigenvalues and focuses on the ones with largest magnitude, thus capturing both communities and dis-assortative structures.
 It should be noted that this initialization only uses information from hyperedges of size $m=2$, excluding hyperedges with larger sizes.
 However, absolute spectral clustering is considered superior to spectral clustering as it captures disassortative groups.

+In Section~\ref{app:synth_plus} from the SM, we include a comparison of different initialization strategies.
+In general, there won't be an initialization strategy that is always superior, so we recommend always using different strategies and selecting the best criteria.

 \paragraph{Fixed point.} The \texttt{VE}-Step is achieved through a fixed-point algorithm.
 In practice, at iteration $t$ of the \texttt{VEM} algorithm, starting from the previous values of the variational and model parameters $\tau_{iq}^{(t-1)}$ and $\theta^{(t-1)}$ respectively, we iterate over some index $u$ to compute the values of $\tau_{iq}^{(t,u)}$ according to Equation \eqref{eq:fixed_point}.
 This generates a sequence of values $\tau_{iq}^{(t,u)}$.
 We terminate these iterations either when we reach the maximum number of fixed-point iterations ($u > U_{\max}$) or when the variational parameters have converged ($\underset{iq}{\max} |\tau_{iq}^{(t,u-1)} - \tau_{iq}^{(t,u)}| \leq \varepsilon$), where $\varepsilon$ is a small tolerance threshold.